sjelin/FluidJS/README.md

 TODO
 ====

+1. Create a `sync` extension for models similar to `Backbone.sync`.
-1. Allow `{{}}` text node injections at any point in the DOM (i.e. remove the constraint that it must be the sole content of an element).
+2. Allow `{{}}` text node injections at any point in the DOM (i.e. remove the constraint that it must be the sole content of an element).
 This can be done by putting a `display: none` element before and after the text node, then searching for the text node (using `.contents()` if it isn't a root), and then replace the old one usings `document.createTextNode`.
-2. Give option for parallelized computation of subviews
+3. Give option for parallelized computation of subviews

 Discuss
 =======